Ritual opera

-See Sheshen for more info on the etymology)。On birthdays, where this form of opera is played, are those of the gods: Xuanwu, Guan Yu, Dragon King, Mazu, Shanshen, City God, and Tudigong.
+See Sheshen for more info on the etymology).
+This type of opera is performed on the birthdays of various gods, such as Avalokiteśvara (觀音), Xuanwu, Guan Yu, Dragon King, Mazu, Shanshen, City God, and Tudigong.

 In an opera with divine powers, the opera players sacrifice extensively to a particular god.
 On stage, they will dress up as gods and goddesses and portray well-known Chinese mythological stories through song, dance, and acrobatics.
 The opera is usually performed in a breakable large tent next to the temple(s).

 This opera genre is very big in Cantonese opera and several performances can be seen every year.
 The god of Cantonese opera is Huaguangdadi, who is worshiped by all Cantonese opera players.

 Categories

 There are several types of performances, such as temple fair performances, festival performances, ancestral hall performances, festive performances, affairs performances, and peace plays.
 The most common is the Miaohui play, which is usually performed on the birthdays of deities such as the Jade Emperor, Three Great Emperor-Officials, Guan Di, Xuanwu, Lü Dongbin, Mazu, Dragon King, City God, Mountain God, Land God.
 The worship of these gods is usually a major event for the local temples, and at the same time, the local temples also hold Temple Festival to celebrate during the festival.

 The performance is mainly for the purpose of entertaining the gods or thanking them, and is only performed incidentally for the appreciation of the good faith.
 Therefore, the stage is often set up at the front of the temple, and the audience is not allowed to go forward or get too close, but can only watch the show from the sides or the back, so that the gods can be said to be sitting in the VIP seats or the seats in the front rows.

 In Hong Kong, most of the performances are Cantonese opera, Teochew opera, and Liyuan opera.
 In Taiwan, in the early days, it was Beiguan music, Gaojia opera, Taiwanese opera, and Glove puppetry, but after the restoration, it was mostly Taiwanese opera and Glove puppetry, and even Puppetry and modern Drama are available, and in recent decades, Film has also been shown to honor the gods.
 In mainland China, the performance of Shinto plays is based on the region's popular theater genres.
 In Southeast Asia, most of the Chinese operas are Taiwanese Ke-Tse opera（Hokkien opera）, Teochew opera, and Cantonese opera.

+In Singapore, these operas typically open with a deity-impersonation plays (扮仙戏; Ban‑sian‑xi).
+Ban‑sian‑xi is an indispensable ritual short drama within Singapore’s Chinese deity‑offering opera.
+It is typically performed before the commencement of the main plays (正戲).
+Ban sian xi serves simultaneously as an act of worship and as a performative offering to the gods, forming the ritual foundation upon which all later ceremonies proceed.